JasonPBennett/BENG183_FinalSubmission/Phinch-Plots-DataVisTips.md

   <img width="auto" height="auto" src="https://lh3.googleusercontent.com/RZwcFGaEL_6NI89unqBFINgKY3yW2OjKk5r11Riw4RQN2x9rq-pTgT1jRIjaaOgr_c982Pc86Xw">
 </p>
 <p align="center">
-  <b><i>Figure 6</b>  an example of using the different color schemes in ColorBrewer. a) data mapping people per square mile by county with a <b>sequential</b> color scheme b) data mapping the percent change in total population from 1990 to 2000 by county with a <b>diverging</b> color scheme c) data mapping minority group with highest percent of county population with a <b>qualitative</b> color scheme</i>
+  <b><i>Figure 6</b>  an example of using the different color schemes in ColorBrewer. a) map of people per square mile by county with a <b>sequential</b> color scheme b) map of the percent change in total population from 1990 to 2000 by county with a <b>diverging</b> color scheme c) map of the minority group with highest percent of county population with a <b>qualitative</b> color scheme</i>
 </p>
 <br><br>